Spilled Red Ink

 It feels more correct to say that red ink manages your attention.

-The moment I realized that red ink was about attention, the phrase from Arthur Miller’s “Death of A Salesmen”, “attention must be paid…” ricocheted about my head.
+The moment I realized that red ink was about attention, the phrase from Arthur Miller’s “Death of A Salesman”, “attention must be paid…” ricocheted about my head.
 I reread the play, and could make a convincing case that Miller consciously made efforts to convey the idiom “drowning in red ink” without needing to say it once.

 There are winks and nods abound.
 Red is both mentioned and shown multiple times throughout the play.
 Money was explicitly compared to blood at one point.
 Willy Loman was described as “mercurial”.
 Mercury was the Roman god of the traveling salesmen.
 Mercury is associated with the color red.
 Though, I may just be reading what I want to read.